-Considering that a replacement smart key for a Prius can cost anywhere up to, and over $100, we’re going to show you a step-by-step guide on how to change the battery in one.
-If you have problems with yours, then this might be a good place to start.
-Its not guaranteed to fix your problems, but considering a new battery is much cheaper than a new key, it’s worth trying before investing in a new one.
+A replacement smart key for a Prius can cost anywhere up to (and sometimes over) $100.
+So, if you find your smart key or key fob is malfunctioning, you'll want to be sure you've tried changing the battery before giving up on it.
+In this post we'll show you step-by-step how to change the battery in one.
+If you have key problems, changing the battery is a good place to start.
+It's not guaranteed to fix your problems, but considering a new battery is much cheaper than a new key, it’s worth trying before investing in a new one.

 What You’ll Need

 Before you start taking things apart, there are a few things you’ll need.
 Firstly, the replacement battery.
-This is a 2032 button cell battery.
 Invest in a good brand, they do tend to last longer.
-And even though it isn’t too tricky to change, the less often you have to do this the better.
-A four pack of these from Amazon will set you back just over $7.
+And even though it isn’t too tricky to change the battery, the less often you have to do this the better.
+You can find replacement batteries easily on Amazon for only a few dollars.

-Secondly you’ll need a micro Phillips screwdriver.
-If you don’t have one, I recommend this kit from Amazon.
-It’s similar to a kit I bought for repairing iPhones and it has everything you need.
+Secondly, you’ll need a micro Phillips screwdriver.
+If you don’t have one, we recommend this kit from Amazon.
+It’s got everything you need for this job, as well as some prying tools that you might find handy for other auto-related tasks.
 The screwdrivers are magnetic, so the screws will attach to them.
 It makes the job a lot easier and the whole kit is less than $7.

 Not really necessary, but incredibly useful is a magnetic tray.
 Use this for keeping the screws in.
-Again, you can get one from Amazon for around $7.
-You can use anything to keep the screws together, but I have in the past knocked dishes over and thrown screws everywhere, never to be seen again.
+Again, you can find one on Amazon for a few dollars.
+You can use anything to keep the screws together, but keep in mind these screws are tiny and hard to keep track of.
 Just a handy pointer.

 Now you need to remove the back covering to the smart key.
 This is the side with the Toyota logo.
 To do this, you again slide the mechanism at the bottom to the left whilst applying some pressure to the covering.
 It may take some effort depending on how old your key is.
 If you have trouble, there is a seam at the top, above the Toyota logo, where you can slide something to give you a bit more purchase.
 If you bought the screwdriver kit linked above, there are two plastic triangular tools designed for this purpose.
 If you didn’t, a credit card or guitar pick will do the job just as well.
 Make sure you don’t use anything metallic to pry it open as this will damage the plastic casing.